-Learn The Art of Saggar Firing or Creating Dimensional Wall Art in one of my 2-day ceramic workshops.
+Learn The Art of Saggar Firing or Creating Dimensional Wall Art in one of my 2-day ceramic workshop.
 I welcome students of all skill levels to join me in my studio and studios across the country where I share my toolbox of tricks, tests, & techniques that I have discovered over the 20 years I have been saggar firing.

 "Brenda's professionalism and artistic abilities combined with the beautiful surroundings (in Italy) inspired us all.
 I learned more in a week about clay, creating tiles, firing, and glazes than in all my art courses in undergraduate and graduate school combined!
 Thank you Brenda!" - Kasse Andrews-Weller, Washington, DC